Westport Landslide Complex

 Project Description

-As a result of the Winter storms of 2022/2023, a Director’s Order (project 01-0N4404) was issued for $30 million of repairs.
-The scope of this project includes geotechnical investigation and monitoring, extension of the existing northern soldier pile ground anchor (SPGA) wall, and, if feasible, placement of rock revetment at the toe of the slope.
+As a result of the winter storms of 2022/2023, a Director’s Order (project 01-0N4404) was issued for $110 million of repairs.
+The scope of this project includes geotechnical investigation and monitoring, extension of the existing northern soldier pile ground anchor (SPGA) wall, placement of rock revetment at the toe of the slope, and installation of horizontal drains.
 Based on results of the geotechnical monitoring, future work may include installation of a subsurface drainage system (to slow landslide movement) and additional retaining structures.

 Timeline

-March 2024 through December 2025 – Emergency work via Director’s Order (project 01-0N4404).
-Scope is to extend existing SPGA wall north and, if feasible, place rock revetment at the base of the slope.
+March 2024 through December 2026 – Emergency work via Director’s Order (project 01-0N4404).
+The project scope is to extend existing SPGA wall north, place rock revetment at the base of the slope, and install horizontal drains.

 Budget Estimates